Supermagnum/erope-ergo-ex/readme.md

 To do:
 Make the cutouts closer to the top and bottoms of the double rows.
 Make pcb holders in kicad.
+Reduce the number of two pin connectors, and label the connections on the Pcb's.